Wayne Youle: Hei Tiki

-Youle's Often Liked, Occasionally Beaten (2004), consisting of multi-coloured resin tiki (the figure of the first man) on lollipop sticks, comments on the commercialisation of Maori taonga, mass production of Maori souvenirs and the cultural appropriation of Maori art.
+Youle's Often Liked, Occasionally Beaten (2004), consisting of multi-coloured resin tiki (the figure of the first man) on lollipop sticks, comments on the commercialisation of Māori taonga, mass production of Māori souvenirs and the cultural appropriation of Māori art.
 (Since the 1960s, plastic hei tiki have become a part of New Zealand popular culture, often regarded as one of the great kiwiana icons).
-The title of the work is a political play on the local Frosty Boy ice cream marketing catchphrase, Often liked, never beaten while alluding to the social issue of family violence.
+The title of the work is a political play on the local Frosty Boy ice cream marketing catchphrase, Often licked, never beaten while alluding to the social issue of family violence.

 Artist residences

 In 2010, Youle was the recipient of the Rita Angus Artist Residency hosted by the Wellington Institute of Technology's School of Creative Technologies.
 His exhibition One Step Forward, One Step Back was undertaken during this time.
-In various media, Youle studied the relationship between the Maori and the Pakeha (Europeans), focussing on the effect of the introduction of technology on the Maori, specifically the tribes of the Wellington region.
+In various media, Youle studied the relationship between the Māori and the Pākehā (Europeans), focussing on the effect of the introduction of technology on the Māori, specifically the tribes of the Wellington region.

 In 2011, Youle was selected as Wellesley College's first artist-in-residence.
 During his month at Wellesley in Days Bay, Wellington, he created 13 paintings and a series of sculptures.
 He also made a number of initiatives to raise primary school aged students creative interests.

 In 2012, Youle was awarded the SCAPE/Artspace Christchurch Artist Residency at the Artspace Visual arts centre, Sydney.
 This body of work showcases Youle's pop-artist style depicting an array of subject matter for example, historical relations with Sydney's indigenous population, skulls, half naked men and women's breasts.
 Using strips of sign vinyl and dot painting on the surfaces of a range of found photographs, historic paintings and other ephemera, the works were presented in You be Fact, I Be Fiction.